geoportti/geospatial-challenge-camp/source/tabs/theme.rst

 Sub-themes
 ============

-The camp will focus on a set of subthemes that highlight different dimensions of sustainable mobility, offering inspiration for diverse perspectives and approaches.
-These subthemes may evolve and expand as new partners and collaborators join the initiative.
+The camp will focus on a set of subthemes that highlight different dimensions of sustainable mobility and transportation, offering inspiration for diverse perspectives and approaches.
+These sub-themes may evolve and expand as new partners and collaborators join the initiative.

+.. grid:: 1

+    .. grid-item-card:: :fas:`bell`

+            More details about the sub-themes coming soon.